Powered by SchoolDash

 Bexley Lane, Sidcup DA14 4JN

 Cleeve Park School is a non-selective academy.
 It has about 1,010 boys and girls aged between 11 and 18.
-In November 2021 the school was rated ‘Requires Improvement’ by Ofsted.
+In February 2024 the school was rated ‘Good’ by Ofsted.

-Particular strengths include Environment, Finances and Admissions.
-Relative weaknesses include Representation and Destinations.
+Particular strengths include Environment, Admissions and Finances.
+Relative weaknesses include Representation and Progress.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.